-1. On the Web Filter tab, click Enable in FortiClient Console.
+1. On the Web Filter tab, click Enable.

 The following options are available:

 Enable/Disable Enable or disable Web Filter.
 Sites Blocked (in last 7 days) View Web Filter log entries of the violations that have occurred in the last seven days.
 Web Filter Profile Displays the Web Filter profile settings.
 You can also view violations.